kesar/worker-proposal-guideline/README.md

-# Document structure example
+# Document Structure Example

 ## Project Name
-Name of the proposal.
+What is the name of your project?

 ## Problem
-Explain what problem are you trying to solve with this proposal.
-1 - 2 paragraphs.
+What problem are you trying to solve with this proposal?

+In 1-2 paragraphs, explain the problem that exists and why a solution is needed.
+Why has this problem not yet been solved, and what are the reasons why previous attempts at solving it have been unsuccessful?

 ## Solution
-How are you gonna solve it.
-1 - 2 paragraphs.
-1 - 2 paragraphs.
+What is your solution to the problem at hand?

+This section should contain the most detailed description of your project and should offer concrete details around the specifics of _how_ you will go about solving the problem detailed above.
+This section should be 1-2 paragraphs.

 ## Competitors
-Brief explanation of competitors in the ecosystem (if applies).
+Who are your competitors?

+In this section, you should offer a brief description of your competitors (if applicable).
+You should talk about other projects that are attempting to solve the same problem, and discuss how your approach is different and/or superior.

 ## Execution Plan
-Milestones that you want to achieve.
-Please explain expected time for each of the milestones and scoped measurable tasks.
+How do you and your team plan to build this project?

+In this section, you should specifically define a plan of action for building and deploying your project.
+First, you should list the major milestones for the project.
+Make sure that you explicitly define what is included in each milestone.
+Next, you should attempt to map your project milestones to a specific timeline.
+How much time do you expect each milestone to take to complete?

+Wherever possible, offer specifics around tasks and timelines.
+Each milestone should be the result of specific scoped and measurable tasks that can allow for clear recognition and accountability.

-## Fund releasing Plan
+## Fund Release Plan
-In this section we want to understand what's the reasoning behind the amount that you are proposing.
-This can match the milestones that are in the execution Plan.

-For each milestone you must resend the proposal, and it will be voted by the token holders.
-You can decide if you want to do 1 big milestone, or split in several milestones in order to be validated and get paid earlier.

-Remember to add workforce, aproximately salaries, and costs (servers, domains, etc.).

-For example, if you ask for 500,000 BOS for a project scoped in 6 months, you can split it in several milestones where you get audited, paid and you need to get voted by token holders, or you can do 1 big milestone of 6 months, where you will be audited and paid at the end of the project.
+How much will the project cost, and how should funds be deployed?

+In this section you should present the cost of the project and explain the reasoning behind that specific amount.

+This section should also contain a release plan for the funds based around the milestones from the Execution Plan.
+For most projects, funds will be released in batches in order to properly align incentives and create better accountability.
+This means that you can apply to have specific funding released after certain milestones are hit.

+Project proposals will be re-submitted after each milestone, and token holders will be able to vote on funding.
+Breaking up the project into smaller milestones will allow your team to recieve funding in stages as the project progresses.
+If you prefer to structure the project around one major milestone, then you can apply to recieve funding after the project is complete.

+Be as specific as possible around costs-- team, salaries, servers and infrastructure, etc.

 ## Team
-Who is in the team, and why they are bringing value to accomplish the proposal.
+Who are the people behind this project?

+In this section, you should offer a brief background on the members of your team and talk about the unique value that they bring to the project.

 ## Relevant Links
-Links that can bring extra information for the proposal.
+Links that offer further information related to the proposal.